drashna/qmk_mkdocs/docs/isp_flashing_guide.md

 3. Copy the entire bootloader's contents onto a new line (with no empty lines between) and paste it at the end of the original file
 4. Save it as a new file by naming it `<keyboard>_<keymap>_production.hex`

+!!! tip
-?> It's possible to use other bootloaders here in the same way, but __you need a bootloader__, otherwise you'll have to use ISP again to write new firmware to your keyboard.
+    It's possible to use other bootloaders here in the same way, but __you need a bootloader__, otherwise you'll have to use ISP again to write new firmware to your keyboard.

 #### Create QMK DFU Bootloader and Production images